cjbarber/hipchat-alternatives/README.md

 4/25/2014: HipChat Changed Their TOS To Allow Admins Access to 1-1 Chat History

-4/27/2014: Response from HipChat regarding 1-1 chat access by admins - [Who can view chat history and files](http://help.hipchat.com/knowledgebase/articles/358098)
+4/27/2014: Response from HipChat regarding 1-1 chat access by admins - [Who can view chat history and files][hipchatwhocansee]

 Edit:
 10/19/2014: Slack is awesome (and is taking over the world).